Sam Billings: Twenty20 franchise leagues

 In November 2016 Billings signed to play for Sydney Sixers in the 2016–17 Big Bash League in Australia.
 He made his debut for the Sixers in the opening match of the tournament, taking two catches as the team beat Sydney Thunder by nine wickets.
 After appearing in the Sixers first five matches of the tournament, Billings left the team to join the England squad in India at the beginning of January 2017.
 He batted four times for Sydney, averaging 31.25 runs.

 After playing again for Sydney in the Big Bash League in 2017/18, Billings was bought by the Chennai Super Kings in the 2018 IPL auction for £71,000.
 Although he scored a match-winning 56 runs in Chennai's second match of the tournament, a rather disappointing tournament saw him score 108 runs at an average of 13.60 in 10 matches and he did not play in the final as Chennai won the title.

 In 2018 he captained Bengal Tigers in the T10 League played in the United Arab Emirates having been picked second in the competition's draft in July.
 A break from overseas T20 leagues saw him play more frequently for Kent, before he was signed to play for Sydney Thunder in the 2020/21 Big Bash.
 In February 2021, he was bought again by Delhi ahead of the 2021 Indian Premier League, missing the start of Kent's season, although he did not play a match for the side during the competition.

 During the 2021 home season, Billings captained Oval Invincibles during the 2022 season of The Hundred, the ECB's new franchise competition.
 The team were eliminated from the competition during the last round of group-stage matches.
 He was retained by the side for the 2022 season.
 In February 2022, he was bought by Kolkata Knight Riders ahead of the 2022 Indian Premier League, once more mission the start of Kent's domestic season.
 He played in eight matches for the side, missing games due to illness, and scored 169 runs during the competition.
 In August 2022 Billings was selected by Brisbane Heat as the third pick in the first Big Bash league draft ahead of the 2022–23 Big Bash.
 In November, however, he pulled out of the following IPL season, citing his desire to focus on long-form cricket with Kent and burn-out associated with having spent 18 months playing cricket around the globe.
+He did take part in the 2023 Pakistan Super League, winning the tournament with Lahore Qalandars, his second PSL title.